-When the children return to Danson in September we have put their well-being at the heart of our curriculum.
+When the children return to Danson on Monday we will continue to put their well-being at the heart of our curriculum.
 We understand our pupils will have had different experiences during this time.
 However, the common thread running through all is the loss of routine, structure, friendship, opportunity and freedom.

 Many of our children may return to school disengaged, anxious or worried.
 They may have regressed, lack self-confidence, or feel confused.
 This is something that we need to immediately address.
 We want to help our pupils to come back into school life, acknowledging the experiences they have had.
 We want our children to be happy, feel safe and able to be engaged in their learning.

-We have decided that a way to achieve this for the children is to acknowledge the importance of helping them get back into school life through using 'recovery conversations' alongside our PHSE/mental wellbeing programme which will provide a scaffold for our children to talk about their experiences and explore the following themes:
+We have decided that a way to achieve this for the children is to acknowledge the importance of helping them return to school life through using 'recovery conversations' (as was done in September) alongside our PHSE/mental wellbeing programme which will provide a scaffold for our children to talk about their experiences and explore the following themes: